Reliable LLM-Based Edge-Cloud-Expert Cascades for Telecom Knowledge Systems: Reliable Edge-Cloud-Expert Cascading

 \subsection{Epistemic Uncertainty Scores and Confidence Scores}

 While the proposed methodology applies to any choice of epistemic uncertainty and confidence scores, in our evaluations to be presented in Sec.~\ref{simulation}, we adopt the following two approaches.
-The first is representative of methods applicable to white-box models, while the second can also be implemented with black-box models.
+The first is representative of methods applicable to white-box models, while the second can also be implemented with black-box models. {{We refer to a model as \emph{white-box} when full access to its internal parameters and architecture is available, enabling direct inspection of model weights and activations.
+Conversely, a \emph{black-box} model is one accessible only through its input-output interface, e.g., via an API or prompt-based interaction, with no access to internal representations.}}